SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-Companies like ours support and play a significant role in creating the systemic change necessary to achieve a more just and equitable society, a more sustainable economy and a healthier planet.
-We believe that businesses, governments, NGOs and civil society can make a greater impact collectively vs. individually by working together through meaningful partnerships to build shared opportunities for people and communities globally.
+We believe that businesses, governments, NGOs and civil society can make a greater impact by working together through meaningful partnerships to build shared opportunities for people and communities globally.

-Multi-stakeholder collaboration is especially critical with our bold moves to make significant strides toward eliminating plastic waste, reducing carbon emissions, ensuring access to clean water and achieving racial equity.
+Multi-stakeholder collaboration is especially critical to make significant strides toward eliminating plastic waste, reducing carbon emissions, ensuring access to clean water and building inclusion.
 We are committed to engaging proactively with partners and stakeholders—which include bottling partners, suppliers, consumers, customers, industry partners, governments and NGOs—in countries where we operate.

 Insights and feedback from consistent dialogue with our key stakeholders inform our sustainability strategy across our goals.
 Stakeholder feedback is also fundamental to our priority assessments, which guide our sustainability strategy, engagement, reporting and disclosure.
 When engaging with stakeholders, we apply the principles of transparency, inclusiveness, consistency, and accountability to promote positive impact and create a virtuous cycle of collaboration.